jackster0306/Snakee/README.md

 Press the Play button to start the game

 Use the arrow keys or WASD to move the snake.
-Avoid the bombs and walls, the bombs will end the game and the walls will cause you to lose score and a body part .
-Eat the food to gain score and a body part.
+Avoid the bombs and walls, eat the food to gain score and a body part.
 Do not hit yourself, the game will end

 When the game ends, your score and name will be displayed.
 There will be 2 buttons.
-The Play Again button will take you back to the Start Screen.
+The Play Again will restart the game.
-The Exit button will close the program.
+The Exit button closes the program.

 Enjoy and have fun
 ### Credits